Dependent personality disorder: Millon's subtypes

 Psychologist Theodore Millon identified five adult subtypes of dependent personality disorder.
-Any individual dependent may exhibit none or one of the following:
+Any individual dependent may exhibit none or one or more of the following:

 History

-The conceptualization of dependency, within classical psychoanalytic theory, is directly related to Freud's oral psychosexual stage of development.
-Frustration or over-gratification was said to result in an oral fixation and in an oral type of character, characterized by feeling dependent on others for nurturance and by behaviours representative of the oral stage.
+The conceptualization of dependency, within classical psychoanalytic theory, is directly related to Sigmund Freud's oral psychosexual stage of development.
+Frustration or over-gratification was said to result in an oral fixation and in an oral type of character, characterized by feeling dependent on others for nurturing and by behaviors representative of the oral stage.
 Later psychoanalytic theories shifted the focus from a drive-based approach of dependency to the recognition of the importance of early relationships and establishing separation from these early caregivers, in which the exchanges between the caregiver and the child become internalized, and the nature of these interactions becomes part of the concepts of the self and of others.